 ADMISSIONS/PLACEMENT/SCHOLARSHIP TEST USE:

 All eighth-grade applicants must take the Archdiocesan Admissions Test as part of the Admissions process.
-There are selective testing locations with two testing dates available: December 3rd and 10th, 2016 at 8:30am – 12:00pm.
+The test will take place at Mount Saint Joseph High School on Saturday, December 1st.
+Check-in will be between 8:00-8:30 a.m., and the test will start promptly at 9:00 a.m.
 The test will be used along with other information in order to make an admission decision.
 It also is used for placement and scholarship purposes.
-There is a test fee of $40.
-Online registration is required for the test.
-If you would like your son to take the test at Mount Saint Joseph, we are offering the test on December 3rd only.
+There is a test fee of $40 Online registration is required for the test.

 APPLICATION PROCEDURE/TIME LINE/FEE:

-In January 2017, applicants who listed Mount Saint Joseph as their first or second choice will be contacted by letter with a day and time for a personal interview which will take place January 2017 TBD.
+In January 2019, applicants who listed Mount Saint Joseph as their first or second choice will be contacted by letter with a day and time for a personal interview.

 Any applicant listing MSJ as 3rd choice must contact the Admissions Office to request an interview.